useswype/refilter/README.md

 ## 🎈 Usage

-## - If you need to add custom style for the filter
+## - If you need to create a custom styled generic filter
 ```
 import { createStyledGenericFilter } from '@swypex/refilter';